 However, as the freeholder for a large part of the suburb, Calthorpe Estates were reluctant to alter the character of the area, and so created a few strategic sites of high rise residential projects along with further housing developments to infill bomb sites, to meet the demand.
 Meeting this demand is done with careful design and a concentration of projects such as Edgbaston Village and the redevelopment of Pebble Mill.

-Much like in any other urban conservation area, building or developing on Calthorpe Estates land is certainly possible (and we have worked on dozens of projects in the area – take a look at our project map) but does require architects experienced in top-quality design and the Estate’s stringent development guidelines, as all building works require Calthorpe Estates’ written consent under the Residents’ Scheme of Management, in addition to full planning permission.
+Much like in any other urban conservation area, building or developing on Calthorpe Estates land is certainly possible (and we have worked on dozens of projects in the area – take a look at our project map).

 The main criterion for building or extending is design quality.
 Here’s where our experience and knowledge comes in – as experts in restoration and heritage projects, Lapworth Architects have frequently worked with Calthorpe Estates on projects on Highfield Road, George Road and Hagley Road, as well as on the refurbishment of Simpsons restaurant, and on several conversion projects in the area.

-We have also designed several new build houses in Edgbaston on Farquhar Road, following the strict specifications on improving the character and appearance of the area to create handsome family homes that get the planning permission needed to build on Calthorpe Estates.
+We have also designed several new build houses in Edgbaston on Farquhar Road, following the Estates’ strict specifications on improving the character and appearance of the area to create handsome family homes that get both the planning permission from Birmingham City Council and the additional consent needed to build on Calthorpe Estates.
+With Lapworth Architects, we can take care of this additional consent for you as part of our normal planning service.

 Given the special nature of the area, Calthorpe Estates are keen for any redevelopment work to preserve and improve the architectural quality of the affected property and while they are not averse to change, they do expect a competent architect experienced in working with the Estates to be involved.